notryanb/notryanb.github.io/_posts/2019-06-05-rust-doom-fire-fx.md

         let mut rng = rand::thread_rng();
         let random_index = (rng.gen::<f64>() * 3.0).round() as u32 & 3;

-        // This will make our fire look like it's blowing int he wind.
+        // Adjusting the distance will change how the fire behaves
-        // Feel free to play with the distance numbers, but be aware about going out of bounds of the buffer let distance = cursor - random_index + 1;
+        // by making it look like it is blowing left or right. let distance = cursor - random_index + 1;
         let new_index = (distance - FIRE_WIDTH) as usize;

-        // Select a similar, but cooler color for the random pixel pixel_buffer[new_index] = pixel - (random_index & 1);
+        // Select a similar color for the random close pixel pixel_buffer[new_index] = pixel - (random_index & 1);
     }
 }